 In 2017, Dr. Bill Ballard at La Trobe University in Melbourne, Australia won a competition to sequence the “world’s most interesting” genome.
-His choice?
-The dingo, an ancient dog population found in Australia.
+He chose the Australian dingo.

 The history of Australian dingoes

 Scientists and archaeologists believe that dingoes arrived in Australia at least 5,000 years ago.
 One hypothesis says that the Australian dingo may have originated in Asia before migrating to Australia.

 There are two types of dingoes in Australia, desert and alpine.
 According to the Australian Dingo Foundation, “Alpine dingoes are found in high elevation areas of the Australian Alps along eastern Australia.
 They are mostly ginger in color, whilst in forested areas the fur can be a darker tan to black.
 During late autumn they grow a second thicker coat for warmth, which usually sheds by mid to late spring.
 Desert dingoes are reddish, golden yellow, or sand colored with a compact body size and a fine coat.
 They are found broadly across Central Australia.”

 Dingoes are ancient, wild canids.
 Australia’s climate and environment have helped to shape the dingo population for thousands of years.
 As an apex predator, the dingo plays an important role in the ecosystem.

 The Australian dingo and dogs

 Are dingoes another breed of domestic dog?
 That’s the question Dr. Ballard and his team set out to answer.
 They compared Sandy the dingo’s DNA to several domestic dog breeds: the German Shepherd Dog, Boxer, Basenji, Great Dane, and Labrador Retriever.
 They also compared Sandy’s DNA to the Greenland Wolf.

 Their findings show that the Australian dingo is genetically distinct from domestic dogs.
 This suggests that the dingo likely descended from wild dogs.